-Learn how to etch glass using a Cricut stencil.
+Learn how to etch glass with Cricut by creating a stencil.
 Once you’ve learned this technique you’ll be able to use it on all kinds of glass items in your home.

 What is glass etching?

 Glass etching has been around for a couple of centuries and is used to create sustainable art that lasts.
 It’s the process of applying an acidic substance to glass in order to roughen its texture.
 This leaves a frosted look and rough feel to any area that has been etched.

 You can etch glass jars, windows, picture frames and more.
 Really anything that is made of glass can be etched.

 When doing a project at home, keep in mind you’ll need to be able to rinse the glass item in water so smaller pieces work best.
 Read on for a step by step tutorial on how to etch glass.

 Having a set of uniform containers with labels can give a room a sense of organization.
 Not only are all of your items stored away neatly, but they can be located and used easily because everything is labeled.